CollinsEz34/FollowersCount/README.md

 # FollowersCount
-#follower counter for an Instagram post and that simulate the increase in followers
+#follower counter for an Facebook post and that simulate the increase in followers.
+#Lets go.

 ##Technologies
 -Html